 Kangaroos are abundant in many parts of Australia, low in fat and completely methane free, so its versatile meat is often used in traditional recipes.

-Naturally low in cholesterol and high in iron, kangaroo meat is tender, sweet and can be grilled with distinct, powerful flavors like garlic, juniper, pepper, rosemary, plum, red currant and orange.
+Naturally low in cholesterol and high in iron, kangaroo meat is tender, sweet and can be grilled with distinct, powerful flavours like garlic, juniper, pepper, rosemary, plum, red currant and orange.
 Because of the low fat content, kangaroo meat is prone to drying out during cooking, so it’s usually cooked rare to medium to preserve its tenderness and juiciness.

 photo by Alpha (CC BY-SA 2.0) modified